 Filmmaker and entrepreneur Shailendra Singh aims to spread the message of harmony and unity through his ‘One India My India’ rally.

-After covering over 7,000 kilometres through 11 states and 15 cities in 18 days, director-singer-producer-entrepreneur Shailendra Singh is back home in Mumbai and elated about the completion of his ‘One India My India’ rally.
+After covering over 7000 kilometres through 11 states and 15 cities in 18 days, director-singer-producer-entrepreneur Shailendra Singh is back to the bay and elated about the completion of his ‘One India My India’ rally.